python/mypy/docs/source/error_code_list.rst

         for x in objs:
             f(x)

-You can use :py:data:`~typing.Callable` as the type for callable objects:
+You can use :py:class:`~collections.abc.Callable` as the type for callable objects:

 .. code-block:: python

-    from typing import Callable
+    from collections.abc import Callable

     # OK
     def log_all(objs: list[object], f: Callable[[object], None]) -> None: